-Equities and government debts represent 54% (2021: 61%) of the plan assets.
+Equities and government debts represent 54% (2022: 54%) of the plan assets.
 Almost all of them are quoted in an active market.
-Corporate debts, real estate, hedge funds and private equities represent 37% (2021: 31%) of the plan assets.
+Corporate debts, real estate, hedge funds, private equities and infrastructure represent 37% (2022: 37%) of the plan assets.
 Almost all of them are either not quoted or quoted in a market which is not active.